Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Preliminaries and Background

-\paragraph{Proofs of Retrievability (POR)}\quad The first paper introducing \textit{proofs of retrievability} (POR) for static data is by Juels and Kaliski~\cite{JK_CCS} (a similar idea is given for sublinear authenticators by Naor and Rothblum~\cite{NR_JACM}).
-According to Shacham and Waters~\cite{SW_JOC}, the underlying idea of a POR scheme is to encode the original file with an erasure code~\cite{MWSloane77,RSCode}, authenticate the blocks of the encoded file, and then upload them on the storage server.
-With this technique, the server has to delete or modify a considerable number of blocks to actually delete or modify a data block.
-This ensures that all blocks of the file are retrievable from the responses of the server which passes an audit with some non-negligible probability.
-Following the work by Juels and Kaliski, several POR schemes have been proposed~\cite{Bowers_CCSW,Wichs_HA,IRIS,Wichs_ORAM,Stefanov_CCS,Bhavana_TCC,Outpor_CCS}.
+\textbf{Proofs of Retrievability (POR)}:\quad Juels and Kaliski~\cite{JK_CCS} introduce \textit{proofs of retrievability} (POR) for static data file that ensures retrievability of \textit{all} of its blocks.
+According to Shacham and Waters~\cite{SW_JOC}, the underlying idea is to encode the file with an erasure code~\cite{MWSloane77,RSCode}, authenticate the blocks of the encoded file, and upload them on the server.
+With this technique, the server has to delete/modify a considerable number of blocks to actually delete/modify a single block --- which can be detected with high probability.
+Following the work by Juels and Kaliski, several POR schemes have been proposed~\cite{Bowers_CCSW,Wichs_HA,IRIS,Wichs_ORAM,Stefanov_CCS,Bhavana_TCC,Outpor_CCS,Bowers_HAIL}.
 Some of these schemes are designed for static data, and the rest allow the client to modify data after the initial outsourcing.

-As we deal with a single cloud server in this work, we only mention some secure cloud storage protocols in a distributed setting.
-Some of them include the works by Curtmola et al.~\cite{Curtmola_ICDCS} (using replication of data) and Bowers et al.~\cite{Bowers_HAIL} (using error-correcting codes and erasure codes).
-Dimakis et al.~\cite{Dimakis_IT} introduce network coding in distributed storage systems where linear combinations of data blocks are disseminated to multiple servers.
-In terms of repair bandwidth (bandwidth required to repair a failed server), this technique is more efficient than using the conventional erasure codes for distributing the blocks.
-For such a distributed storage system, there are schemes for remote integrity checking~\cite{RDCNC_CCSW,NCAudit_NETCOD,DD_POR} designed to achieve fast repair of a failed server.

-We define an SCS protocol for dynamic data (DSCS) below~\cite{Erway_TISSEC}.
-A DSCS protocol can be either a PDP or a POR protocol depending upon the retrievability guarantee for the outsourced data file.
-The protocol can be privately verifiable if the verification algorithm of the protocol involves the secret key $sk$ of the client; it is publicly verifiable, otherwise.
-In general, the term \textit{verifier} is used to denote an auditor for a secure cloud storage.
-The client (for a privately verifiable protocol) or a third party auditor (for a publicly verifiable protocol) can act as the verifier.
+We define a DSCS protocol as follows~\cite{Erway_TISSEC}.
+It can be a PDP/POR protocol based on the retrievability guarantee of data.
+The client (or a TPA) can be the \textit{verifier} (or auditor).

-\begin{definition}[Secure Cloud Storage for Dynamic Data] A secure cloud storage protocol for dynamic data (DSCS) consists of the following procedures. \begin{itemize} \item \emph{DSCS.KeyGen}$(1^\lambda)$: This procedure generates a secret key-public key pair $K=(sk,pk)$ for the client.
+\begin{definition}[Secure Cloud Storage for Dynamic Data] A DSCS protocol consists of the following algorithms.